Interstate apprenticeships and traineeships

 • work full-time or part-time

-• complete at least 15 hours of work and training each week.
+• complete at least 15 hours of paid employment each week.

-Note: TAFE NSW cannot take school-based apprentices and trainees right now.
+Note: TAFE NSW currently doesn’t take school-based apprentices and trainees.

 For more information about participant eligibility criteria, visit the SkillsSA website.